Yuklivud/RavenTestTask/README.md

 ## Overview

 This task involves implementing an HTTP API server for managing `Customer` entities.
 The server should support basic CRUD operations and be developed using Spring Boot.
-No frontend is required, and authentication is not necessary.

 ## Requirements

 - **Backend Framework**: Spring Boot
 - **Database**: Any relational SQL database (MySQL, PostgreSQL, etc.)
+- **Authentication**: Not required
+- **Frontend**: Not required
 - **Authentication**: Not required

 ## Endpoints